-The three-star Petit Palace Arana is located on the edge of Bilbao’s Casco Viejo (Old Town) and lies within walking distance of many major sights.
-Its rooms are cosy and compact, as well as sleek and modern.
-Dressed in black and white tones, they offer all the necessary mod-cons.
-The hotel also has a breakfast room, cosy lounge area and offers bike rental services.
+The three-star Petit Palace Arana is located on the edge of Bilbao’s Casco Viejo and lies within walking distance of many major sights.
+Its rooms are cosy and compact, as well as sleek and modern in black-and-white tones, with all the necessary mod-cons.
+The hotel also has a breakfast room and charming lounge area, and it offers bike hire services.

-The Caravan Cinema is a quirky cinema-themed boutique pension in the heart of the Casco Viejo.
-It features just five rooms and one apartment, with décor based on famous films, actors and directors.
+The Caravan Cinema is a quirky cinema-themed boutique pensión in the heart of the Casco Viejo.
+It features just five rooms and two apartments, with decor based on famous films, actors and directors.
 Book the Alfred Hitchcock-inspired apartment, decorated in bright 1970s-style wallpaper, silhouettes of birds across the ceiling and a shadow of a person painted across the shower door.
-Or for something a little more Spanish, try the Pedro Almodóvar room, decorated with his old movie posters along the walls.
+Or for something a little more Spanish, try the Pedro Almodóvar room, decorated with his old movie posters.

 Hotel Bilbao Jardines

-The two-star Hotel Bilbao Jardines is located in the heart of the Casco Viejo, and is both spacious and contemporary.
-The décor is simple and functional with lots of natural wood, green walls and pictures of plants, reminding guests of being in a garden.
+The two-star Hotel Bilbao Jardines is located in the heart of the Casco Viejo and is both spacious and contemporary.
+The decor is simple and functional with lots of natural wood, green walls and pictures of plants, reminding guests of being in a garden.
 Rooms feature everything you’ll need for a comfortable stay.
-There is also a breakfast room, separate dining room and free bike rental in order to explore the city.
+There is also a breakfast room, a separate dining room and free bikes for exploring the city.

 Hotel Arenal Bilbao